appetterson/BSGRulebook/rulebook.md

 </div>

-When a human combat ship is destroyed, it is removed from the game.
-If it was piloted, that character is moved to Sickbay.
-Cylon ships are not permanently destroyed by an attack, they are just returned to the pile next to the board.
+When a human combat ship is destroyed, it is removed from the game. <span class="noextradeath">If it was piloted, that character is moved to Sickbay.</span><span class="extradeath">If it was piloted that player must roll a die, and either be killed or sent to Sickbay.
+See [piloting](#piloting).</span> Cylon ships are not permanently destroyed by an attack, they are just returned to the pile next to the board.

 #### Basestar damage